Visual Template Inference for Data Extraction from Documents: Introduction

-\subtopic{Challenge 2: Assembling the template} Predicting fields alone is insufficient to capture the template, as we not only have a similar problem as in point extraction of not knowing which fields are related to which other fields, but also how they are organized to form records.
-Our key insight here is that a record often {\em consists of multiple data blocks, such as table or key-value blocks, and the placement of data blocks follows a consistent pattern} across records.
-For instance, each police complaint has four blocks arranged sequentially: a table block, followed by a key-value block, and then two more table blocks.
-We refer to the placement of data blocks as the template structure, formally defined in Section~\ref{sec:problem}.
-To predict such a structure, \sys assigns each row a label in the record to one of four categories, $\{$\code{Key}, \code{Key-Value}, \code{Value}, \code{Metadata}$\}$, each associated with a probability estimated based on the predicted fields.
-We formulate the row labeling problem as an optimization problem that finds the most probable label assignments for the rows (i.e., maximizing the product of probabilities per row), constrained by the validity of the table structure (e.g., a \code{Key} row must have a vertically-aligned \code{Value} row beneath it, and vice versa).
-We prove this {\em row labeling problem} to be {\bf NP-hard}, and we present efficient approximate approaches to find the row labels, based on which we further learn the tree structure of the template (Section~\ref{subsec:template_infer}).
-The template for police complaints is shown in Figure~\ref{fig:template}-1, where the four leaf nodes represent the four data blocks, arranged from left to right to indicate their order of appearance.
-Each node contains the set of predicted fields and its type (e.g., table or key-value).
+\topic{\rthree{Assembling template based on row labels}} To further assemble the template based on inferred fields, our key insight is that a record typically {\em consists of multiple data blocks, such as table or key-value blocks, and their placement follows a consistent pattern} across records.
+To infer the template, \sys assigns each row a label from $\{${\em Key}, {\em Key-Value}, {\em Value}, {\em Metadata}$\}$, each associated with a probability estimated based on the inferred fields.
+We cast the row labeling problem as one that finds the most probable label per row, constrained by the validity of table structure.
+For example, a {\em Key} (e.g., row $r_4$ in Figure~\ref{fig:police-example}) row must have a vertically-aligned {\em Value} row (e.g., $r_5$) beneath it, and vice versa.
+While {\em Key-Value} rows must have a key for each value, some keys could have missing values.
+We formalize this {\em row labeling problem} as an Integer Linear Programming problem (ILP), and prove its {\bf NP-hardness}.
+We then design efficient pruning strategies on a small number of rows to infer the row labels and then the template.

-\topic{Data extraction using the template} The template tells us how records are generated by filling in the predicted fields.
-So, we first divide the documents into a list of records, each created from the same template (Section~\ref{subsec:record_separation}).
-Each record is then separated into a tree of data blocks based on the template (Section~\ref{subsec:block-seperation}).
-Data extraction is then performed within each data block, with different patterns implying distinct extraction logic based on the block type (Section~\ref{subsec:data_extraction}).
-For instance, a table block (e.g., $B_1$, $B_3$, and $B_4$ in Figure~\ref{fig:police-example}) typically places headers in a row, with corresponding values organized in columns, whereas key-value blocks (e.g., $B_2$) tend to arrange fields and its values horizontally in a row.
+Once the template is inferred, completing data extraction is straightforward. \sys divides templatized document into a list of records, and decomposes each record into a list of data blocks with simple structures (i.e., tables or key-value pairs), each of which is easy to extract data from.
+Overall, we make the following contributions as part of \sys, a robust tool for data extraction from templatized documents.